modalsoul0226/CheatBook/法外之地/Philosophy/Philosophers/1950/Michel Foucault/studies/Foucault - A Very Short Introduction/Chapter 9 - Modern Sex.md

 	- Such experts present as discoveries about human nature what are actually just <u>new social norms for behaviour</u>.

- - Of course, there is a distinction between sexuality as a [[Social Construction|social construct]] and sex as a biological reality.
+ - Of course, there is a distinction between sexuality as a [[Social Construct|social construct]] and sex as a biological reality.

 	- Foucault does not deny that there are, for example, undeniable physiological facts about human reproduction.